-"When the misfortunate [Khan Jahan Lodi] saw that the approaching army would in no way leave him alone, he dismounted from his horse and began hand-to-hand combat with Madho Singh and the group of macebearers and others.
-During the struggles Madho Singh struck him with a lance.
-Most of his companions were killed, and the macebearers cut off the heads of those wrong-headed rebels."
+"When the misfortunate [Khan Jahan Lodi] saw that the approaching army would in no way leave him alone, he dismounted from his horse and engaged in hand-to-hand combat with Madho Singh and a group of macebearers.
+During the struggle, Madho Singh struck him with a lance.
+Most of his companions were killed, and the macebearers beheaded the rebels."

 Uprising in Pakhtunkhwa

-"Most of the Afghan tribes from the banks of the Attock river up to the environs of Kabul and other directions joining hands with him decided that, to begin with, the dust of disorder should be raised from Peshawar."
-(Vol-I, part-1, p.311)
+"Most of the Afghan tribes, from the banks of the Attock River to the environs of Kabul and beyond, joined hands with him and decided that, to begin with, the dust of disorder should be raised from Peshawar."
+(Vol. I, Part 1, p.
+311)

-"He (Khan Jahan Lodi) wrote a fool-entrapping letter, containing a thousand temptations and persuasions, to Kamal-ud-Din, son of Shaikh Rukh-ud-Din Rohilla, who in the reign of his late majesty, the inmate of the heavenly abode (emperor Jahangir), was raised to the dignity of holding the rank of 4,000 and the title of Sher Khan.
-That arrogant one, not probing deep into the matter, was at once taken in by his (Khan Jahan Lodi's) writing.
-He summoned all the Afghans to his help and began creating disorder and discord in that land".
-(Vol-1, pp-378-379)
+"He [Khan Jahan Lodi] wrote a fool-entrapping letter, containing a thousand temptations and persuasions, to Kamal-ud-Din...
+That arrogant one, not probing deep into the matter, was at once taken in by his writing.
+He summoned all the Afghans to his help and began creating disorder and discord in that land."
+(Vol. 1, pp. 378-379)

 "Abdul Qadir was the first to lay siege.
-When other tribes gathered, as is customary with the Pushtuns on account of their ignorance and lack of understanding, they became jealous of him: and give rise to disagreements with him, because of the credit going to Abdul Qadir.
-He thought that they would conspire with the Mughals, and hand him over to them.
-Owing to this apprehension, he marched off to Tirah along with his force at night.
-The Mughals, having learnt about the dissension among the rebel forces, came out of the fort.
-The rest of the Pashtuns fought them but were defeated, a great number of the Yusufzais and the Gigyanis having been killed."
+When other tribes gathered, they became jealous of him, as is customary among the Pashtuns due to lack of understanding, fearing the credit would go solely to Abdul Qadir.
+Fearing they would conspire with the Mughals to hand him over, he marched off to Tirah with his forces at night.
+The Mughals, learning of the dissension, emerged from the fort.
+The remaining Pashtuns fought them but were defeated; a great number of the Yusufzais and Gigyanis were killed."

 1- "On a Foreign Approach to Khushhal: A Critique of Caroe and Howell", Dost Muhammad Khan Kamil, pp.15-29